Contact resistance: Mechanisms

 For given physical and mechanical material properties, parameters that govern the magnitude of electrical contact resistance (ECR) and its variation at an interface relate primarily to surface structure and applied load (Contact mechanics).
 Surfaces of metallic contacts generally exhibit an external layer of oxide material and adsorbed water molecules, which lead to capacitor-type junctions at weakly contacting asperities and resistor type contacts at strongly contacting asperities, where sufficient pressure is applied for asperities to penetrate the oxide layer, forming metal-to-metal contact patches.
 If a contact patch is sufficiently small, with dimensions comparable or smaller than the mean free path of electrons resistance at the patch can be described by the Sharvin mechanism, whereby electron transport can be described by ballistic conduction.
 Generally, over time, contact patches expand and the contact resistance at an interface relaxes, particularly at weakly contacting surfaces, through current induced welding and dielectric breakdown.
 This process is known also as resistance creep.
 The coupling of surface chemistry, contact mechanics and charge transport mechanisms needs to be considered in the mechanistic evaluation of ECR phenomena.

 Quantum limit

 When a conductor has spatial dimensions close to $2\pi/k_\text{F}$, where $k_\text{F}$ is Fermi wavevector of the conducting material, Ohm's law does not hold anymore.
 These small devices are called quantum point contacts.
-Their conductance must be an integer multiple of the value $2e^2/h$, where $e$ is the elementary charge and $h$ is Planck's constant.
+Their conductance must be an integer multiple of the value $2e^2/h$, where $e$ is the elementary charge and $h$ is the Planck constant.
 Quantum point contacts behave more like waveguides than the classical wires of everyday life and may be described by the Landauer scattering formalism.
 Point-contact tunneling is an important technique for characterizing superconductors.